zombodb/zombodb/docker/README.md

 $ psql -h 192.168.00.000 -U postgres -d postgres
 ```

-Creating Zombo Indices
+Creating ZomboDB Indices
 ----------------------
-Zombo requires you to specify the endpoint where ES can be reached when creating an index.
+ZomboDB requires you to specify the endpoint where ES can be reached when creating an index.
 When Docker starts up the service, it will map the service/container name to the exposed ports via `/etc/hosts`.
 You can get this name as follows:

 ```
 bash-3.2$ docker-compose ps
             Name                          Command               State                       Ports
 ----------------------------------------------------------------------------------------------------------------------
-dockerzombo_zombo_elastic_1    /elasticsearch/bin/elastic ...
+dockerzombodb_zombodb_elastic_1    /elasticsearch/bin/elastic ...
 Up      0.0.0.0:9200->9200/tcp, 0.0.0.0:9300->9300/tcp
-dockerzombo_zombo_postgres_1   /zombo-entrypoint.sh postgres    Up      0.0.0.0:5432->5432/tcp
+dockerzombodb_zombodb_postgres_1   /zombodb-entrypoint.sh postgres    Up      0.0.0.0:5432->5432/tcp
 ```

 Then to create your index: